pieterderycke/Jace/README.md

 Jace can execute formulas in two modes: in interpreted mode and in a dynamic compilation mode.
 If dynamic compilation mode is used, Jace will create a dynamic method at runtime and will generate the necessary MSIL opcodes for native execution of the formula.
 If a formula is re-executed with other variables, Jace will take the dynamically generated method from its cache.
 It is recommended to use Jace in dynamic compilation mode.

+## Wiki
+For detailed information how to use Jace.NET, please consult the [wiki](https://github.com/pieterderycke/Jace/wiki)

 ## Architecture
 Jace.NET follows a design similar to most of the modern compilers.
 Interpretation and execution is done in a number of phases: